Wishing all our contributors, partners and friends a special holiday period.

-We will engage locally and hyper locally in a series of ZOOM salons, bringing together artists, thinkers, residents & representatives of organisations for curated conversations about collaboration and ongoing partnership working, the role of a local arts organisation post Covid-19, climate change, a changing world, creative resilience & environmental responsibility.
+We engaged locally and hyper locally in a series of ZOOM salons, bringing together artists, thinkers, residents & representatives of organisations for curated conversations about collaboration and ongoing partnership working, the role of a local arts organisation post Covid-19, climate change, a changing world, creative resilience & environmental responsibility.

-We will support artists through these challenging times by providing opportunities & outlets for their work & connection with other artists.
-Our new Instagram hashtag #covid19artistsathome has already attracted well over 1000 followers worldwide.
+We supported artists through challenging times by providing opportunities & outlets for their work & connection with other artists.

-We will be working with artist Louisa Love on DAD ARTISTS AT HOME.
-She will be inviting artists who have worked with DAD over the last 12 years to share their lockdown activity in the form of videos, photos and/or text to be featured & promoted via DAD’s website and social media platforms.
+We worked with artist and recently appointed DAD director, Louisa Love, on DAD ARTISTS AT HOME.
+She invited artists who have worked with DAD over the last 12 years to share their lockdown activity in the form of videos, photos and/or text to be featured & promoted via DAD’s website and social media platforms.

-We are delighted that Alice Bryant is coming back to CHALKUP21.
-She will be asking for contributions of photos, poems, videos featuring the CHALKUP21 Art & Architecture coastal trail from Folkestone to Deal for posting to the CHALKUP21 Facebook page & Instagram.
-Among other things encouraging people to share their photos and videos taken while on their “permitted daily exercise” along the trail on instagram, using the hashtag #chalkup21 and tagged @dover_arts @chalkup21
+Alice Bryant came back to CHALKUP21.
+She asked for contributions of photos, poems, videos featuring the CHALKUP21 Art & Architecture coastal trail from Folkestone to Deal for posting to the CHALKUP21 Facebook page & Instagram.
+Among other things encouraging people to share their photos and videos taken while on their “permitted daily exercise” along the trail on Instagram, using the hashtag #chalkup21 and tagged @dover_arts @chalkup21

-We will be commissioning 3 curators to curate 3 online exhibitions to be promoted through our website and social media platforms.
-Once venues open again there is potential for these to be physical exhibitions.
+We commissioned 3 Dover based curators to curate 3 online exhibitions to be promoted through our website and social media platforms.
+Once venues open again there is potential for ‘September’ to be a physical exhibition.

 The Dover Art Network

-We will be working on an online DOVER PRINTFEST with Future Foundry & the Dover Studio Collective.
+We worked on an online DOVER PRINTFEST with Future Foundry & the Dover Studio Collective.
 The printfest is part of the 8th Fete de l’Estampe.
-Working with Future Foundry will enable us to share resources and jointly develop and nurture talent.
-We will run 2 artist-led Zoom print workshops and show work via #DoverPrintFest on Instagram.
+Working with Future Foundry enabled us to share resources and jointly develop and nurture talent.
+We ran 2 artist-led Zoom print workshops and showed work via #DoverPrintFest on Instagram.